blackmann/blackmann.github.io/src/content/blog/2023-in-review.md

 ### Stylebender

-I was tired of writing common styles for my web project.
+I was tired of writing common styles for my web projects.
 So I built a visual style editor to generate styles.
 You can try it here: https://stylebender.vercel.app

 I worked hard on this for about three weeks.
 After launch, someone suggested I made exports into Tailwind possible.
 I initially objected to it because I didn't like Tailwind.

 This was because of a past trauma from a terrible developer experience when using Tailwind.
 This may have been due to webpack on Windows.
 This was in 2020 thereabouts.

-But then, I wanted to take it for a spin again.
+But then, I took it for a spin again.
 And I loved the experience.
 I was really happy.
 I am really happy to have picked it up again.
 The DX that comes with tailwind is unparalled when it comes to styling.

 > Before now, I've mostly used [css modules](https://github.com/css-modules/css-modules).